If you have neighbors that you do not trust, here are some steps you can take to keep them away from your Wi-Fi

 No one can interact with a Wi-Fi network that does not exist, so, if possible, turn off the Wi-Fi when you are not using it.
 Some routers have a button for this, others can schedule the availability of the wireless networks.

-All the above is, of course, in addition to the standard rule of using WPA2 with AES (not TKIP) encryption and a long password.
+All the above is, of course, in addition to the standard recommendations: disable WPS, use WPA2 with AES (not TKIP) encryption and use a long password Wi-Fi password.
 How long is a matter of opinion.
 If you really want to block out the neighbors, then, in my opinion, use 16 characters or more.
 If your router offers WPA3, that's fine, but not really necessary.

 A huge defense, WPA2 Enterprise, is unfortunately out of the reach of most people.
 The normal WPA2 encryption is WPA2 Personal which uses one password per Wi-Fi network (SSID).
 In contrast, WPA2 Enterprise gives every person their own userid and password.
 It is more secure in a number of ways, including the fact that it is rarely used, so very few bad guys have any experience hacking it.